uiuc-hpc/hpx/docs/joss_paper/paper.md

   HPXCL provides users the ability to manage GPU kernels through a global object.
 This enables HPX to coordinate the launching and synchronization of CPU and GPU code.
-  HPX.Compute [@copik2017using] aims to provide a single source solution to heterogeneity by automatically generating GPU kernels from C++ code.
+  HPX.Compute [@copik2017using] aims to provide a single-source solution to heterogeneity by automatically generating GPU kernels from C++ code.
 This enables HPX to launch both CPU and GPU kernels as dictated by the current state of the system.
 Support for integrating